Involved in updating medical device Clinical Evaluation Reports? Check out these tips from the pros.

 While there are several new requirements related to CER content contained in MEDDEV 2.7/1 rev 4 and the MDR, one of the more perplexing issues concerns the issue of “equivalency.”

 Companies selling devices compliant with 93/42/EEC have long used existing scientific literature and equivalent device statements in their CERs.
-The purpose of doing so is to avoid having to conduct redundant pre- or postmarket clinical studies that prove safety and performance.
-However, the very definition of “equivalent” was not specified in the Medical Devices Directive (93/42/EEC), leaving much room for interpretation.… » Read more
+The purpose of doing so is to avoid having to conduct redundant pre- or postmarket clinical studies that prove safety and performance.… » Read more

 As many veteran QA/RA professionals are painfully aware, the days of a 10-page Clinical Evaluation Report (CER) are a blissful memory of a bygone era.
 Today’s medical device CERs are now substantial in content, dynamic through the entire life cycle of a product, and essential for maintaining certification in the EU and other markets.